 Many remote workers have “always-on” feeling and are more likely to continue working long after traditional working hours.

-In fact, a study by Cardiff University examined 15,000 employees and found that those who work from home are more likely to put in extra hours compared to their office-based counterparts.
+A study by Cardiff University examined 15,000 employees and found that those who work from home are more likely to put in extra hours compared to their office-based counterparts.

-Professor Alan Felstead, who led the study said, “The evidence suggests that remote workers are overcompensating to prove to their colleagues they are not in their pajamas at home and prove to their employers they are a safe pair of hands willing to go the extra mile in return for the discretion an employer gives them to work at home or in a remote location.”
+Professor Alan Felstead, who led the study said, “The evidence suggests that remote workers are overcompensating to prove to their colleagues they are not in their pyjamas at home and prove to their employers they are a safe pair of hands willing to go the extra mile in return for the discretion an employer gives them to work at home or in a remote location.”

 For this reason, remote employees need to effectively maintain a work-life balance.